endcollector/boxbot-faded-conquest-wiki/README.md

 # Faded Conquest Wiki
-The wiki for the Minecraft mod Faded Conquest
+Utils for the Minecraft mod Faded Conquest